-Tibberton Community Primary School is a busy but friendly village school, with lots going on, we are situated in a thriving village community between Gloucester and Newent.
+Tibberton Community Primary School and Early Years is situated in a thriving village community between Gloucester and Newent.

-Most years there are around 100 children enrolled and we recognise and value the individuality of each child and support them in working towards their goals.
+There are around 100 children enrolled in school and 20 in Nursery.
+We recognise and value the individuality of each child and support them in working towards their goals.

 Our website aims to give you a taste of the school as well as providing up to date information for parents, pupils and the wider community.
-We hope that you find the information you are looking for but please feel free to contact the school directly (Heidi Kirley -School Administrator) with any queries you may have or if you would like to arrange a visit.
+We hope that you find the information you are looking for but please feel free to contact the school directly (Heidi Kirley or Caroline Notley -School Administrators) with any queries you may have or if you would like to arrange a visit.

 Address: Tibberton Community Primary School, Orchard Rise, Tibberton, Gloucester, GL19 3AQ